Best holiday rental deals in Whidbey Island

 Holiday Letting Price Information in Whidbey Island

-The graph shows the average letting prices for the next twelve months in Whidbey Island.
-The most expensive dates to travel to Whidbey Island are in August (18/08 - 25/08).
-Prices drop in January to an average of £160 per night (12/01 - 19/01).
+The graph shows the average rental prices for the next twelve months in Whidbey Island.
+The most expensive dates to travel to Whidbey Island are in June (22/06 - 29/06).
+Prices drop in January to an average of £174 per night (26/01 - 02/02).

 Holiday Home Availability Information in Whidbey Island

-You can see our climate diagram above.
-During August, maximum temperatures go up to more than 24° On the other hand, you could have temperatures dropping under 2° in January.
-July is the driest month.
+Above is a climate diagram for Whidbey Island.
+During August, maximum temperatures climb above 24°.
+On the other hand, you could have temperatures dropping under 2° in January.
+The rainiest month is August, while the driest month is July.

 Enjoy Whidbey Island by staying in an exemplary holiday letting